gvwilson/sensibleadventures/cloudherd/new.md

 "Stand easy," she ordered.
 "Mayor Indigestible, please let the major know where the men can quarter, and where you'd like me to stay.
-Major, I want a complete inventory in two hours---everything we still have, everything we're missing.
+Colonel, I want a complete inventory in two hours---everything we still have, everything we're missing.
 And put out some patrols, not that I need to tell you your job."
 She yawned suddenly, then blinked as if she was as surprised by it as everyone else.
 "And mayor, if there's